Symrise AG (SY1.F) (FRA:SY1) PT Set at €106.00 by Nord/LB

-Nord/LB set a €106.00 ($124.71) price target on Symrise AG (SY1.F) (FRA:SY1) in a report issued on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+Symrise AG (SY1.F) (FRA:SY1) has been given a €106.00 ($124.71) price target by equities research analysts at Nord/LB in a research note issued to investors on Monday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the stock.
+Nord/LB’s target price would suggest a potential downside of 2.97% from the company’s current price.

 About Symrise AG (SY1.F)